 The Prime Minister, Justin Trudeau, today announced that the Governor General appointed the following independent Senators to fill vacancies in the Senate:

-Both of these individuals were recommended by the Independent Advisory Board for Senate Appointments and chosen using the process open to all Canadians.
+Both individuals were recommended by the Independent Advisory Board for Senate Appointments and chosen using the merit-based process open to all Canadians.
 This process ensures Senators are independent, reflect Canada’s diversity, and are able to tackle the broad range of challenges and opportunities facing the country.

 —The Rt.
 Hon.
 Justin Trudeau, Prime Minister of Canada

-- There have been 40 appointments to the Senate made on the advice of Prime Minister Justin Trudeau.
+- These are the 35th and 36th appointments to the Senate made on the advice of Prime Minister Justin Trudeau.

 - Under the Canadian Constitution, the Governor General appoints individuals to the Senate.
 By convention, Senators are appointed on the advice of the Prime Minister.